kautilyaa/BookWorm/README.md

 [GitHub Repository](https://github.com/kautilyaa/BookWorm.git)

-Use the Colaboratory to run the code.
+Use the Colaboratory to run the code for ease.
+Or download and make changes to path to run it.
 ## Overview

 This project implements a **custom Item-Item Collaborative Filtering** algorithm to predict user ratings for books they haven't read yet.
 The model is evaluated using **Mean Absolute Difference (MAD)** across multiple training-test splits and neighborhood sizes (`k`).